szczyglis-dev/py-gpt/README.md

 The active `data` directory is also where the application stores files generated locally by the AI, such as code files and other model outputs.
 You can execute code from these files, read them back into the conversation, and index them with LlamaIndex.
 The project override applies only to this logical data root; it does not move profile-level paths such as `tmp`, configuration files, the database or other application directories.

-The `Files I/O` and `Python code interpreter` plugins use the same runtime-resolved data workdir as the active conversation.
+The `Files I/O` and `Python interpreter` plugins use the same runtime-resolved data workdir as the active conversation.
 In Docker sandboxes this directory is mounted as `/data`.
 If **Store images, captures, and uploads in the workdir data directory** is enabled, `img`, `capture` and `upload` storage follows the active data workdir as well.
 When the option is disabled, those directories remain in their normal base-profile locations. `tmp` always remains in the base profile workdir.

 ![v2_file_output](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_file_input.png)